Recovery after valve surgery may take a long time. During

 your normal activities.
 Most people take a few weeks off from work.
 But this will depend on your physical condition and the type of work you

 do.
 Talk to your doctor to find out when it is safe for you to return to work.

 You may be advised not to drive for a few weeks.
 Your

 body needs time to regain its normal coordination and agility and to allow your

 To ensure proper healing, do not apply direct pressure to your surgical wound.
 For at least 6 weeks, avoid lifting anything that would make you strain.
 This may include a child, heavy grocery bags and milk containers, a heavy briefcase or backpack, or cat litter or dog food bags.

 Recovery can be intensely painful and difficult at times, from both the operation and medicines you are given.
 You may have some

 discomfort such as pain, swelling, or fatigue.

-bouts of depression.
+If you have symptoms of depression, talk to your doctor.
+Treating depression can help you stay healthy.
 Some people experience depression as a natural result of

 recovery from invasive surgery, which is a traumatic and weakening physical